sachinym/Github-Advanced-Security/Module4-CodeScanning.md

    ![github-advisory-database](images/ge.png)

-1. While that runs, let us see the difference between the two query suites.
+1. While that runs (It'll take approx. 5 minutes to get it enabled), let us see the difference between the two query suites.
 	  - The Default query suite (also known as the `code-scanning` query suite in the _Advanced_ setup) has a less than 10% False Positive rate from findings within the Open Source ecosystem.
 We focus very heavily on providing true positive findings that are remotely exploitable, and this suite is the most "dialed in" in terms of findings.
 	  - The Extended query suite (also known as the `security-extended` query suite in the _Advanced_ setup) has a less than 30% False Positive rate from findings within the Open Source ecosystem.
 You will find several interesting queries pulled into this suite, including _Memory Exploitation_ findings for C/C++ and other slightly more niche security vulnerabilities in other languages.

 1. After you've clicked the **Enable CodeQL** button, go to the _Actions_ tab to confirm that the initial scan has kicked off.
 The scan should take a couple of minutes.
+You can also check more configuration and details inside the the github action run.

    ![github-advisory-database](images/gf.png)

-## Task 2: Turn on advanced setup on a Java repository.
-Customize the scan.
-View results.
+## Task 2: Turn on advanced setup on a Java repository, Customize the scan and view results.

 ## Advanced Setup